demisto/content/Integrations/Tanium_v2/Tanium_v2_description.md

 Integration with Tanium REST API.
 Available from Tanium version 7.3.0.
-You can manage questions, actions, saved questions, packages and
+You can manage questions, actions, saved questions, packages and sensor information.

 ## Configuration Parameters